eddyluursema/modeltrain/Softwaretooling.md

 * You can not open a link in a new tab due to the rendering software of Github.
 * This rendering engine also limits the use of colors.
+* An anchor inside a page can fail when capitals and/or spaces are used.
+According to [this link](https://stackoverflow.com/questions/6695439/how-to-link-to-a-named-anchor-in-multimarkdown) the anchor must use lower case letters and space in the paragraph name should be replaced by a -.
+So the paragraph header ** The Header can be reffered to with anchor [ Link to Header ]( # the-header )

 👍Fine tuning Notepad++: